Kombucha is traditionally made with brewed tea (from the Camellia sinensis plant). Did you know you can also use coffee to make this probiotic elixir?

 - Food grade canvas/muslin bag to hold coffee grounds

-- Grind coffee and pour into canvas/muslin bag.
+- Grind coffee (medium-coarse grind size) and pour into a canvas/muslin bag.
 Tie bag off tightly so grounds cannot escape.

 - Fill jar/vessel with 54 oz/1.6 liters of cold water.
-Add coffee bag and put in refrigerator.
+This is a 1:14 ratio of coffee to water.
+Add canvas bag with coffee to jar, and put jar in refrigerator to steep.

 - Twelve hours later, remove coffee bag and lightly squeeze bag over jar/vessel to capture remaining liquid.
 Compost or discard grounds.